aarav710/chat_app/README.md

 # chat_app
-Chat application built using Golang, PostgreSQL, and AWS.
+Chat application built using Golang, PostgreSQL, and Docker.